HarishHary/blink/docs/services/event_matcher.md

 - `MAX_CONCURRENT_CALLS` caps concurrent service calls into the matcher application.
 - `MAX_BATCH_SIZE` and `MAX_CONCURRENT_CALLS` also pass to the runtime as `MaxBatchSize` and `MaxConcurrentCalls`, sizing its per-plugin and shared admission budgets, which reject rather than wait.
 - A fan-out is bounded by the batch size and by the widest invocation capacity a matcher may declare.
-- Plugin processes are subprocesses, budgeted separately: up to `GOMAXPROCS x 2` past every deployment's `min_procs`.
+- Plugin processes are subprocesses, budgeted separately: a CPU- and memory-derived process budget past every deployment's `min_procs`.

 See [plugin-runtime.md](../internals/plugin-runtime.md#invocation) and [concurrency-knobs.md](../internals/concurrency-knobs.md).